yiannii/yiannileon.com/README.md

 ## Purpose

-This project exists to develop and demonstrate practical skills in web hosting and systems administration..
+This project exists to develop and demonstrate practical skills in web hosting and systems administration.

 A secondary goal is to use the site as a personal blog to document ongoing projects and learning.